Winter 2018, and here is the latest for the fruits and flavors of les collines— please scroll down to the flavors for individual updates.

 Concord Grape Conserve – Take the amazing flavor of our Concord Grape Preserve and add the brightness of whole organic oranges along with the meaty crunch of walnuts, and you have this delicious conserve.
 Serve at breakfast, as a snack out of the jar, alongside cold meats or on a cheese board: this conserve goes everywhere and with its bright citrus notes feels especially satisfying in the cold winter months.
-2017: Sold out
+2017: On hold

 Ginger Preserve – Sweet-fiery, locally grown ginger is the star of this very special, limited edition ginger lovers’ preserve.
 In yogurt, with cheese, in stir fry, swirl into vanilla ice cream.
 A spoonful will cure whatever ails you xo

 Onion Confit – As the French would say, miam!
 Onions super slow cook with herbs, aromatics and just enough brown sugar.
 With burgers, steaks, roasts, sandwiches, on cheese plates, this irresistible confit is just heavenly and will be a natural partner for our Heirloom Tomato Butter.